Coparenting

 Book a free 15-minute consultation with an amicable expert for guidance on the legal, financial, emotional or co-parenting aspects of separation.
 Or explore our Separating with Children Service – a 90-minute joint session with a Co-parenting Specialist tailored to your family’s needs.

 Kate’s book amicable divorce is out in March, including dedicated chapters on co-parenting, communication and putting children first during separation.
-Preorder on Amazon today.
+Order on Amazon today.

 Want to stay organised as co-parents?